colin-mccarthy/tanzu_build/exercises/03_harbor-as-docker-proxy.md

-# Harbor as Docker Hub proxy
+# Harbor as Dockerhub proxy

 ## Set up a Registry Endpoint in Harbor